 While a garden at its summer peak is a rainbow of undulating waves of color, perfumed air, and birds singing, the result can be a cacophony of sensual chaos.
 Beautiful, voluptuous, and abundant, a garden in summer is to be enjoyed, lingered in, and bragged about.
 Winter, on the other hand, is a chance to have a meaningful and measured conversation with the garden, like sitting in silence with a good friend who understands the importance of moments such as this.

 Reduced to a skeletal state, a garden in winter gives our imaginations an opportunity to explore those possibilities.
-It allows our eyes the chance to be a paintbrush devising new color schemes and filling in borders.
-On the other hand, we may choose to simply enjoy the bones of the pleached hedge, the peeling bark of the crape myrtle, remnants of bittersweet, and viburnum berries.
+It allows our eyes the chance to be a paintbrush, devising new color schemes and filling in borders.
+On the other hand, we may choose to simply enjoy the bones of the pleached hedge, the peeling bark of the crape myrtle, the remnants of bittersweet, and the welcome hues of viburnum berries.
 Early morning walks reveal piles of oak leaves silver-plated with frost and holly trees standing boastful and defiant in a blaze of color.

 When I travel in winter, I still want to see any garden on my route.
 I feel informed by it in a different kind of way—more understanding, more attached.
 Perhaps it is just like an acquaintance who has quietly let her guard down.
 And I know as the temperature warms and I return again, I will see the other, more boisterous side of her personality.